JosephTLucas/vger/README.md

 1. Provide the full target host including the port and trailing slash (such as `http://172.0.0.1:8888/`).
 2. Provide the token or password.

-If prompt returns back to `hostname`, either the connection failed or there were no open notebook sessions running on that host.

 ## Commands

 Once a connection is established, users drop into a nested set of menus.